andrew-pyle/orange-pi-hadoop-cluster/index.md

 If your disk shows files in the 'corrupted' category or a much smaller capacity than advertised, ask for your money back.
 See F3's website for more specifics on the program's use and functionality.

 #### Flash the OS
-The next step is to write the operating system for the orange pi to a microSD card, called "flashing" the card.
+The next step is to write the operating system for the Orange Pi to a microSD card, called "flashing" the card.

 We will be installing the [Armbian distribution](https://www.armbian.com/orange-pi-one/) of Debian Jessie.
 It is a solely CLI image, which means that it uses a text-based command-line interface.
 They host a Ubuntu Xenial image with CLI only and GUI desktop interface versions as well.